MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 If you import members with the same name and the same type into your session, Windows PowerShell uses the member imported last by default.
 Variables and aliases are replaced, and the originals are not accessible.
-Functions, cmdlets and providers are merely "shadowed" by the new members, and they can be accessed by qualifying the command name with the name of its snap-in, module, or function path.
+Functions, cmdlets and providers are merely shadowed by the new members.
+They can be accessed by qualifying the command name with the name of its snap-in, module, or function path.

 To update the formatting data for commands that have been imported from a module, use the Update-FormatData cmdlet.
 Update-FormatData also updates the formatting data for commands in the session that were imported from modules.
 If the formatting file for a module changes, you can run an Update-FormatData command to update the formatting data for imported commands.
 You do not need to import the module again.

-Beginning in Windows PowerShell 3.0, the core commands that are installed with Windows PowerShell are packaged in modules.
+Starting in Windows PowerShell 3.0, the core commands that are installed with Windows PowerShell are packaged in modules.
-In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of Windows PowerShell, the core commands are packaged in snap-ins ("PSSnapins").
+In Windows PowerShell 2.0, and in host programs that create older-style sessions in later versions of Windows PowerShell, the core commands are packaged in snap-ins (PSSnapins).
 The exception is Microsoft.PowerShell.Core, which is always a snap-in.
 Also, remote sessions, such as those started by the New-PSSession cmdlet, are older-style sessions that include core snap-ins.

-For information about the CreateDefault2 method that creates newer-style sessions with core modules, see "CreateDefault2 Method" in MSDN at http://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.initialsessionstate.createdefault2(v=VS.85).aspx.
+For information about the CreateDefault2 method that creates newer-style sessions with core modules, see "CreateDefault2 Methodhttp://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.initialsessionstate.createdefault2(v=VS.85).aspx (http://msdn.microsoft.com/en-us/library/windows/desktop/system.management.automation.runspaces.initialsessionstate.createdefault2(v=VS.85).aspx) in the Microsoft Developer Network (MSDN) library.

 Import-Module cannot import Windows PowerShell Core modules from another session.
 The Windows PowerShell Core modules have names that begin with Microsoft.PowerShell.